 What is CPAP tubing/CPAP hose?

 Hose with Sensor Line.
 A few auto-titrating CPAPs and Bilevels require a pressure line sensor to detect breathing patterns and pressure needs.
-The machines that require this tubing have been discontinued and are no longer sold.
+(The machines that require the tubing pictured have been discontinued.)

 Heated Hose.
 A heated CPAP hose contains copper coils embedded in or wrapped around it.
 These coils conduct a constant temperature through the hose.
 Heated hoses can only be used with specific machines.

 Humidifier Hose.
 Humidifier hoses connect a CPAP machine to a stand alone humidifier to deliver airflow from the machine to the mask.
 Humidifier hoses are shorter than standard hoses.
 They come in either 18 or 24 inches.